open-ephys/ephys-course/source/EEA/exday2TA.rst

 3. Shunt Impedance
 ##########################

-Here is the circuit, with a shunt impedance added of 100 pF:
+Here is the circuit of the electrode with a shunt impedance added of 100 pF:

 .. image:: ../_static/images/EEA/day2circuit.png
   :align: center